What the Guides Say

 The Princeton Review

-In The Princeton Review's 2014 rankings, Beloit earned the No. 20 spot on its list of colleges with the most accessible professors, as well as the No. 19 spot for best science lab facilities.
+In The Princeton Review's 2015 rankings, Beloit earned the No. 19 spot on its list of colleges with the most accessible professors, as well as the No. 19 spot for best science lab facilities.

 Beloit College regularly appears on this monthly magazine's list of the nation's top liberal arts institutions.
 In its 2013 rankings, the magazine, which focuses in on service, research, and social mobility indicators, ranked Beloit 39th on a list of institutions that funnel graduates into the Peace Corps and 83rd on a list of institutions with the highest number of graduates going on to earn Ph.D.s.
 Overall, Washington Monthly ranked Beloit at No. 121 on a list of national liberal arts colleges.